 By following these instructions, you can use Atom very effectively as your Lisp editor.

-language-lisp package (syntax highlighting) and the
+language-lisp package (syntax highlighting) and either the

 After installing the